felipedbene/generate_override_list_yaml/README.md

 # csv-to-yaml
+# Description
+This project was build just to demonstrate how the generation of specific override to apply only specific patches to the instances and this files should ne consumed by Systems Manager AWS-RunPatchBaseline automation Document.
+More info [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/override-list-scenario.html) on the usage and yaml structure.
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - transform - Code for the application's Lambda function.